Found 40 - 50 results of 75 programs matching keyword " mcmurdo sound"

+An introduction to a crowd-pleasing noisemaker called a sound sandwich, which you can adjust to raise or lower its pitch.
 A detailed demonstration of how to make this primitive wind instrument using little more than a straw, two craft sticks, and some rubber bands.
 The science behind this instrument, including a discussion of how vibration produces sound, and how long, massive objects vibrate slowly and produce a low-pitched sound, while shorter, less massive objects vibrate quickly and produce a high-pitched sound.
 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 Watch as three giant helium balloons are launched above Antarctica to study climate history; listen as scientists talk about balloon research.
 Today we wrap up our conversations with the ANDRILL scientists (including project leader Dave Harwood) and hear about what lies ahead for the project.
 Watch ANDRILL scientists examine a sediment core, find out about new developments, and discover ancient diatoms (single-celled marine organisms).
 How do ANDRILL scientists drill and retrieve sediment cores from under the ice and sea, and why do they do it?
 Join us for an overview of the ANDRILL (ANtarctic geological DRILLing) Project, a multinational collaboration among 200-plus scientists, students, and educators from five nations, to recover sediment cores (layered sections of earth) from under the Antarctic ice and seas.
 Christina, a geologist from Stanford University, investigates climate history by scouring sediment samples for diatoms, microscopic marine creatures that lived long ago in Antarctica's McMurdo Sound.
-Check out this amazing footage of how scientists drop detectors miles into the ice to search for elusive neutrinos.